bquast/Distributions-Probabilistic-Beliefs/README.md

 Let us continue with the idea of a lottery.
 For a lottery at the local sports club, 100 tickets were printed, yet only 5 out of every 8 tickets was sold, therefore tickets will be drawn until a winner is found.
 The price of a ticket is 1 apple, and the prize for the winner is 50 apples.

-Our victim is called Achim.
-After Achim buys a ticket for the lottery, we ask him the following questions.
+Our victim is called Janus.
+After Janus buys a ticket for the lottery, we ask him the following questions.

   1. How many apples can you win in this lottery?
   2. What is the chance (in percent) that you will win the lottery?